 Knowing which contract to use when is critical to ensuring a successful outcome in delivery, customer satisfaction, and profit.
 We’ve made things easier by compiling the eight most common types of construction contracts and detailing the pros and cons of each.

-Construction Contract Types Every Build Should Know About
+Construction Contract Types Every Builder Should Know About

 1. Cost-Plus Contract